-Researchers and mental health experts say no. Their recommendation is to build emotional resilience instead.
-Measuring our worth by what we achieve and how many items we can check off our list won’t support mental health or life satisfaction in the long run.
-That’s because New Year’s resolutions are typically based on our idea of what will make us more likable or impressive, rather than what really matters to us.
+Why focus on emotional resilience instead of accomplishments?
+Because measuring our worth by what we achieve and how many items we can check off our list won’t support mental health or life satisfaction in the long run.
+New Year’s resolutions are typically based on our idea of what will make us more likable or impressive, rather than what really matters to us.

-Ultimately, when we resolve to “do better,” we confirm the message that we’re not good enough right now.
 What would it feel like to stop striving toward goals and start embracing everything you already are?
-That’s the first step to build emotional resilience and the well-being that resilience creates.
+That’s the first step to build emotional resiliency and the well-being that resilience creates.